 You knew you didn’t want to go to that event… help out with that thing… didn’t have time to get across town for that meeting!
 But you said you would go…do it… be there anyway.
 VALIDATION: The Relational Skill that Softens Defenses.
 Ever found yourself caught in a difficult dialogue with someone (maybe even with yourself), where emotions were escalating, and reasoning not helping?

 It can feel like a futile battle as you try everything to stomp out the flickering flames of emotion before a brush fire takes hold!
 You try to focus on the positive, examine the pros and cons, problem solve for solutions, justify and rationalize, explain, compare, ANYTHING to get the emotions to CALM DOWN!
 So, does it work?
 The unsatisfying answer is .. sometimes.
-The question is, why doesn’t it work all the time?
-Because, when emotions get intense, or are linked to old passengers from past experience, the skill needed to defuse that trigger is radically counter intuitive.
 Your ETA to Happiness: What You Need to Know.
 We all want to be happy….